 - The Cellar Door Festival is the weekend where the wineries come to the city.
 Rather than tour the regions, pay about $35 (more for two or three day passes) and, in one spot, taste what the state has to offer.
 There are master classes, food tastings, beer tastings, cooking demonstrations, you name it.
 A MUST DO for serious wine buffs and amateur enthusiasts alike.
 No obligation to buy, but if you do they sort out delivery.

 - The Fringe .
 What can I say?
 This is one of THE best events in the world.
 For one month every year hundreds of performers of every sort take over our city – performing comedy, music, theatre, everything!!
 The only downside is that it is so good it can be overwhelming.
 Best advice: be adventurous.
 (Tickets are cheap so you can afford to make mistakes.)
 Buy the Advertiser and read the reviews.
 Spend time at the Garden of Unearthly Delights and Gluttony (both in the Park Lands at the east end of Rundle St).
-Check out what’s happening at the Royal Croquet Club (on the river near the Adelaide Oval in 2017).
+Check out what’s happening at the Royal Croquet Club (at Adelaide University in 2019).
 All three venues are fenced off spaces filled with bars, restaurants and performance spaces (read ‘tents’).
 All three have ticket offices on site – so you can arrive, have a look at what’s on, and grab a ticket on the spot.
 All three are worth visiting even if you don’t buy a ticket – just soak up the atmosphere, watch the free stuff, grab a meal or have a drink.

 They call it Mad March – but there is no better time to be in Adelaide.
 In fact there is no better place to be IN THE WORLD than Adelaide in March.
 Here’s why: